Transport in Malaysia: Roads

-The maintenance of the road in Malaysia however is very poor.
-Potholes can be seen everywhere even though big budget have been allocated for the maintenance of the road.
-In addition, street lamps has also been poorly maintained, if you drive from KLIA to the northern part of the country.
-You can have a first person experience on the workmanship of JKR.
-This poor road maintenance has statistically contributed to a lot of accidents in the country.
-Off road vehicles are really popular in West Malaysia due to the poor condition to the road that has been dubbed by the local as being similar to the "surface of the moon".

 Railways

 The railway system is state-run, and covers a total of 1849 km.
 Most of the railway lines are consisted of ballasted setup, along with concrete sleepers, which serves better in wet and humid tropical condition, compared to wooden sleepers which can rot over time.
 As early as 1980s, due to the need for local suppliers of such products, a few local Malaysian rail manufacturing companies had been formed by collaboration with foreign technology partners.